-The Puget Sound was decommissioned on January 27, 1996, and it was berthed at Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania.
+The Puget Sound was decommissioned on January 27, 1996, and it was berthed at the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania.
 In 2008 the vessel was sold for scrapping to ESCO Marine, Brownsville, Texas.

 Asbestos Risks on the USS Puget Sound (AD-38)

 In the first part of the last century, just as industries were beginning to rise to unimaginable heights due to more and more economically-savvy laws surrounding trade and the incorporation of modern technology in the business arena, a mineral called asbestos that could be acquired in massive quantities for low prices made the rich richer and the poor terminally ill.

 Industry employers often talked about asbestos as being a 'magic mineral' in reference to all the invaluable properties it displayed while also being accessible virtually anywhere.
 It was their greatest ally and everyone else's biggest enemy.
-Steam pipes, turbines, ovens among other equipment benefitted from the non-flammable quality of asbestos, so the highly demanding, both in a physical and financial sense, high-temperature work was facilitated by the mineral.
+Steam pipes, turbines, and ovens, among other equipment, benefitted from the non-flammable quality of asbestos, so the highly demanding, both in a physical and financial sense, high-temperature work was facilitated by the mineral.

-With such a spotlight on it, asbestos became the object of study of scientists at the time.
+With such a spotlight on it, asbestos became the object of study by scientists at the time.
 The results were worrying, connecting it with a few forms of cancer.
 Unfortunately, the greater mass of the people was only to be worried after having already developed diseases.
-Many of personnel from the US Navy are the victims of the ploy, since the medium they worked in, the ship itself, was basically infused with asbestos.
-If you or somebody you know suffer from an asbestos-related illness, you should talk to an experienced lawyer in order to seek the compensation you deserve.
+Many of the personnel from the US Navy are the victims of the ploy since the medium they worked in, the ship itself was basically infused with asbestos.
+If you or somebody you know suffers from a malignant asbestos-related illness, you should talk to an experienced lawyer in order to seek the compensation you deserve.

 Have You Been Exposed to Asbestos on the USS Puget Sound (AD-38)?

-Learn more about the risks of asbestos exposure and how extensively it has been used in the Navy.
-We can also help you get in touch with your former shipmates.
+Learn more about the risks of asbestos exposure and how extensively it has been used in the Navy, and get in touch with your former shipmates.
 We offer assistance in filing asbestos claims for Navy veterans who developed cancer due to their service by connecting them with skilled lawyers.